fcsonline/tmux-thumbs/README.md

 - kubernetes resources
 - UUIDs

-These are the list of mattched patterns that will be highlighted by default.
+These are the list of matched patterns that will be highlighted by default.
 If you want to highlight a pattern that is not in this list you can add one or more with `--regexp` parameter.